-Well I don’t know about you but for me it has been a blustery week and I have been forcing myself to go out and get fresh air and to keep up the garden in a minimalistic way.
+I need to be out harvesting potatoes.
+I don’t know about you though, but for me it has been a blustery week.
+I have been forcing myself to go out and get fresh air and to keep up the garden in a minimalistic way.
 I do feel that as soon as it is nice you should spend hours in the garden and when it is horrid only do the bare minimum.

 So I have been harvesting potatoes, putting them into jute storage bags and then hanging them in the dry part of the garden shed.
 You can do the same with your beetroot, carrots etc, but only if they are suffering in the ground.
 If they are still growing, I would leave them in the ground for as long as possible, until the first frosts.